bhrnjica/daany/src/daany.mathstuff/README.md

 - `Interpolation` - `linar`, `spline` and `polynomial` interpolation between points.
 See `Interpolation_Test` for how to use those classes.

 - `Matrix` - implementation of the `matrix` and `vector` operations, decompositions and special matrix.
-See `Matrix_test` ffor usage of the implementation.
+See `Matrix_test` for usage of the implementation.

 - `Norms` - implementation of different norms e.g. Euclidian, Mahhattan etc norms.

 - `Random` - implementation of the Random number generator.

-- `Stat-Metrics` - the implementation of various statistical metrics for the time series.
+- `Stat-Metrics` - the implementation of various statistical metrics including confusion matrix and related implementation for time series.